Looking for things to do with your child? Check out these learning and educational activities for 3 year olds at home or outdoors.

 Even if your 3 year old can’t read or write just yet, you can begin practicing writing letters and numbers.

-Incorporate playful and unconventional ways to write, like tracing her finger on sand, or making letters with play dough.
-Teach her the alphabet by finding the letters in your environment.
-You can always make learning letters and numbers fun—no pressure needed!
+Incorporate playful and unconventional ways to write, like tracing his finger on sand or making letters with play dough.
+Teach him the alphabet by finding the letters in your environment.
+You can always make learning letters and numbers fun with no pressure!

 Take a look at these ideas: